WHAT INCOTERMS YIELD?

 DDP

-The term Delivered Duty Paid, also known as DDP, is used for any mode of transportation, including multimodal transportation.
-Under this term, the seller is responsible for arranging transportation and delivery of the goods to the agreed place of destination, as well as for obtaining licenses and documentation for export from the nation of origin and for both export and import customs operations.
+The term Delivered Duty Paid, also known as DDP, is used for any mode of transportation, including multimodal transport.
+Under this term, the seller is responsible for arranging transportation and delivering the goods to the agreed destination, as well as for obtaining licenses and export documentation from the nation of origin and for both export and import Customs clearance.

 The wording of this term of surrender is considered complete with an indication of the agreed place of destination (e.g. DDP Madrid).